 Since 2013, Cats Stats has continued to develop and offer new analytics each year, expanding outside men’s basketball.
 The group has also grown with approximately 50 students working in Cats Stats during the 2021-22 academic year.
 Cats Stats now works in the following campus sports:

 - women’s basketball

-- women’s soccer
+- men’s soccer

 Stemming from their success with the college teams, Cats Stats has worked on projects with professional teams in the NBA, NFL, and NASCAR.
 They have also fielded media inquiries from national media outlets like ESPN and The New York Times.
 Alumni of Cats Stats are now working as analysts for NBA and NFL teams across the country, and the work of the group has garnered national media attention.

-- Dr. Tim Chartier – Professor of Mathematics and Computer Science.
+- Dr. Tim Chartier (Academic Advisor)- Professor of Mathematics and Computer Science.
 Dr. Chartier is well known for his mathematical modeling of the NCAA March Madness tournament (more information here).
 He collaborates with a variety of sports and data companies and has aided professional teams in the NBA, NFL, and NASCAR.
 He has served as a resource for a variety of media inquiries, including appearances with Bloomberg TV, NPR, the CBS Evening News, USA Today, and The New York Times.
 He was the first chair of the Advisory Council for the National Museum of Mathematics and worked with Google and Pixar on their K-12 educational initiatives.
 Dr. Chartier continues to recruit new members of Cats Stats and to create consistency from season to season.